katch922/gentoo_hyprland/README.md

-Few configuration files which could help setup a Hyprland WM in Gentoo.
+Few configuration files which could help with Hyprland setup on a Linux distro.
 Nvidia setup with openrc as init system.